Snakes are often seen as one of the most frightening animals to humans; should frogs be scared of them too?

 If a snake doesn’t do anything with its prey immediately after catching it, then the frog will try to escape or fight back by attacking the snake’s head by trying to bite it.
-Since this is also not effective against an animal that has no teeth or mouth muscles, the snake will just swallow the helpless frog whole (or part of it if it tried to escape).
-A reptile’s stomach cannot digest solid foods, so the frog will either be digested over time or regurgitated almost immediately if the snake tries too hard to eat it.
+Since this is also not effective against an animal that has no teeth or mouth muscles, the snake will just swallow the helpless frog whole (or part of it if it tries to escape).
+The frog will either be digested over time or regurgitated almost immediately if the snake tries too hard to eat it.

 What Types of Snakes Eat Frogs?

 Snakes will naturally eat all kinds of animals.
 Most snakes that are known to eat frogs are not venomous and belong to the Colubridae family.
 Snakes from this family are usually small, slender, and nonvenomous.
-Some examples include the eastern red-bellied snake (Storeria occipitomaculata), the ringneck snake (Diadophis punctatus), and the common garter snake (Thamnophis sirtalis).
+Some examples include the eastern Redbelly snake (Storeria occipitomaculata), the ring-necked snake (Diadophis punctatus), and the common garter snake (Thamnophis sirtalis).

-Another type of frog eater is the larger snake that doesn’t need venom to attack prey, such as pythons from Australia or anacondas.
+Other types of frog eaters are the larger snakes that don’t need venom to attack prey, such as pythons from Australia or anacondas.
 Pythons do constrict their meals, but they also swallow their food whole.
 A python can eat an animal two or three times its size, so it’s no surprise that they can also swallow something as large as a frog.

 Well-known frogs eaten by snakes include the North American bullfrog and leopard frog (Rana pipiens).
-In contrast, the European green toad (Bufo viridis), African dwarf frog (Hymenochirus boettgeri), and cane toad are often preyed on by pythons.
-They are easier for them to catch as they move slower due to being larger than other species of tadpoles.
-Pythons can also smell eggs inside female frogs, which makes them easier prey.
+In contrast, the European green toad (Bufo viridis), Congo dwarf clawed frog (Hymenochirus boettgeri), and cane toad are often preyed on by pythons.
+They are easier for them to catch as they move slower than some other prey.

 How Do Frogs Defend Themselves from Snakes?

 Frogs have a number of defense mechanisms that they can use to protect themselves from predators.
 Most frogs are small and agile enough to escape most predators, especially those that hunt by sight.
 Their slippery skin also helps them getaway as it makes them harder to grab onto or hold on to.
-If a frog is too large for a snake or lizard, they will try the following methods:
+If a frog is ambushed by a snake or lizard, they will try the following methods:

 Nature is a chaotic place, and sometimes the hunter becomes the hunted.
 Some giant frogs eat snakes, and they can do it in their own way.
-The African giant frog (Pyxicephalus adspersus) is a large arboreal species that are known to eat up to 10 times its body weight in lizards, frogs, toads, and small mammals.
+The African bullfrog (Pyxicephalus adspersus) is a large arboreal species that is known to eat up to 10 times its body weight in lizards, frogs, toads, and small mammals.

 Most of the time, though, these giant frogs will kick their prey out of trees or swallow them whole.
 They might later regurgitate indigestible parts near water sources for other animals, including birds and fish, to feed on.
 Frogs are not likely to stalk and ambush snakes like eagles or ocelots do because they’re not fast enough.
 It has been observed in some species of frogs that once they catch one, they will start to swallow it only to stop when they realize that they aren’t their usual food of insects or small animals.